tfynes-pivotal/tap-gitops-sc/README.md

 For detailed documentation, refer to [VMware Tanzu Application Platform Product Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/install-gitops-intro.html).

 Secrets Encryption containing references to; [TAP Docs Reference](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/install-gitops-sops.html)

+## Problems being worked on
+* looking for dockerhub alternatives as rate-limits could bite and hurt your install (e.g bad-creds auth attempts)
+* lots of copies of dockerhub creds stored in tap-sensitive-values and user-registry-dockerconfig secret

+* lots of 'self-references' in the repo, so global search and replace for the repo FQDN or subPaths as you modify them via your clone/fork

 ## My akslab / ekslab / gkelab create scripts (from my .bashrc)